S4 method for class 'sf'

 k

-(optional) Number of nearest neighbors to use for prediction.
+(optional) Number of nearest neighbors used for prediction.

 theta